facebook/react-native-website/docs/text.md

 Tells the screen reader to treat the currently focused on element as being in a specific state.

 You can provide one state, no state, or multiple states.
-The states must be passed in through an object.
-Ex: `{selected: true, disabled: true}`.
+The states must be passed in through an object, e.g. `{selected: true, disabled: true}`.

 | Type                                                   |
 | ------------------------------------------------------ |